michaelwfc/operating_system/lab_notes/lab3_page_tables.md

 The goal of this section and the next is to allow the kernel to **directly dereference user pointers**.

+## Target
+Your first job is to modify the kernel so that every process uses its own copy of the kernel page table when executing in the kernel.

+- Modify `struct proc` to maintain a kernel page table for each process
+- modify the `scheduler` to switch kernel page tables when switching processes.
+For this step, each per-process kernel page table should be identical to the existing global kernel page table.

+Read the book chapter and code mentioned at the start of this assignment; it will be easier to modify the virtual memory code correctly with an understanding of how it works.
+Bugs in page table setup can cause traps due to missing mappings, can cause loads and stores to affect unexpected pages of physical memory, and can cause execution of instructions from incorrect pages of memory.

+## Some hints:
+- Add a field to struct proc for the process's kernel page table.
+- A reasonable way to produce a kernel page table for a new process is to implement a modified version of kvminit that makes a new page table instead of modifying kernel_pagetable.
+You'll want to call this function from allocproc.
+- Make sure that each process's kernel page table has a mapping for that process's kernel stack.
+In unmodified xv6, all the kernel stacks are set up in procinit.
+You will need to move some or all of this functionality to allocproc.
+- Modify scheduler() to load the process's kernel page table into the core's satp register (see kvminithart for inspiration).
+Don't forget to call sfence_vma() after calling w_satp().
+- scheduler() should use kernel_pagetable when no process is running.
+- Free a process's kernel page table in freeproc.
+- You'll need a way to free a page table without also freeing the leaf physical memory pages.
+- vmprint may come in handy to debug page tables.
+- It's OK to modify xv6 functions or add new functions; you'll probably need to do this in at least kernel/vm.c and kernel/proc.c.
+(But, don't modify kernel/vmcopyin.c, kernel/stats.c, user/usertests.c, and user/stats.c.)
+- A missing page table mapping will likely cause the kernel to encounter a page fault.
+It will print an error that includes sepc=0x00000000XXXXXXXX.
+You can find out where the fault occurred by searching for XXXXXXXX in kernel/kernel.asm.

 ### What “directly dereference user pointers” means?

 After the modification (per-process kernel page tables)